New Directions Standards & Ratings for Staff Teams

 Bring Your Team Up to Standard:

 Empower your team to lead quality improvements by aligning with the latest standards in New Directions.
-Register now to ensure your service remains responsive, informed, and prepared for continuous improvement!
+Act now to ensure your service remains responsive, informed, and prepared for continuous improvement!

 Workshop Agenda:

-A brief look at the evolution of social care services, including the landmark 2007 HSE review, which led to the development of the New Directions policy and the interim standards, setting the stage for the EASI process.
+History and Context: A brief look at the evolution of social care services, including the landmark 2007 HSE review, which led to the development of the New Directions policy and the interim standards, setting the stage for New Directions and the EASI process.
+This is a key part of the process, as we have found that teams are much more engaged when they understand where New Directions came from and why it was developed.

 Learning Outcomes:

-By the end of this 6.5-hour workshop, participants will be able to:
+By the end of this 6-hour workshop, participants will be able to:

 1. Describe the historical and policy context that led to the development of New Directions, including the key findings of the 2007 HSE review.